 The Prospect Road trailhead is convenient to all the trails at Fremont

-Older.
-For a loop of about 5 miles that samples all the features of the
+For a loop of about 5 miles, sampling all the features of the

 preserve, start at the Prospect Road trailhead and combine the Cora Older

 Trail, Seven Springs Trail and Ranch Road, then climb up to ridge line